| | |

 and colleague was easier in a group than alone.
 Many of us felt

-with Paul and walked with him a small part of the way.
+blessed to have crossed pathswith Paul and walked with him a small part of the way.

 Having done so however, we will always be able to admire the